Web20 University

 What does a Question Mark Before a Type in PHP do?

 When diving into PHP programming, you might come across the syntax involving a question mark (?) before a type declaration.
-This feature, known as nullable types, is a crucial aspect of modern PHP (introduced in PHP 7.1) that helps developers handle variables that can hold either a specified type or null.
+This feature, known as nullable types (not to be confused with the null coalescing operator), is a crucial aspect of modern PHP (introduced in PHP 7.1) that helps developers handle variables that can hold either a specified type or null.
 In this blog post, we’ll explore the concept, its benefits, and how to use nullable types effectively in your PHP code.

 What Are Nullable Types in PHP?